SorkinType/Pinyon/README.md

 ## Changelog

-**10 May 2022.
+**17 May 2022.
 Version 1.007**
 - MAJOR Font turned to a variable font.
-- SIGNIFICANT Support for many new langiuages.
+- SIGNIFICANT Support for many new languages.
-- to do: Add kerning
+- SIGNIFICANT much improved spacing and kerning.

 ## License